 Think about that.
 And realize how we can easily take that for granted when we hardly ever see that happening in front of our eyes.

-That’s why we plant a pollinator garden every single year in our city garden.
-We want to serve the species, and we want to always be reminded of how important this process is by contributing what we can, and witnessing the process every day.
+That’s why I plant a pollinator garden every single year my garden.
+I want to serve the species, and I want to always be reminded of how important this process is by contributing what I can, and witnessing the process every day.

-Our next door neighbor has a twenty year old established bee colony living in the walls of her house, and she doesn’t seem to mind, which is awesome.
-As soon as we began planning our garden five years ago, we made it a priority to plant as many native plant pollinator species as we could to keep these bees happy and provide them a diverse amount of pollen and nectar.
-We choose native plants for the obvious reason that they attract native (ie – local to our region) pollinator species.
+My next door neighbor has a twenty year old established bee colony living in the walls of her house, and she doesn’t seem to mind, which is awesome.
+As soon as I began planning the garden five years ago, I made it a priority to plant as many native plant pollinator species as I could to keep these bees happy and provide them a diverse amount of pollen and nectar.
+I chose native plants for the obvious reason that they attract native (ie – local to my region) pollinator species.

-We choose plants that flower at different times throughout the season, so there’s never a lack of flowers to visit.
-Salvia and echinacea and Joe pye weed and nasturtiums and milkweed and butterfly bushes are just a few of the pollinator plants we tend to each year here in Richmond, VA.
+I chose plants that flower at different times throughout the season, so there’s never a lack of flowers to visit.
+Salvia and echinacea and Joe pye weed and nasturtiums and milkweed and butterfly bushes are just a few of the pollinator plants we tend to each year here in Virginia.

 How – To Plant Your Own Pollinator Garden